 Meta has set a goal of being Water Positive by 2030.
-To achieve this goal, Meta will restore more water than consumed, with targets of restoring 200% of water consumed in high water stress regions and 100% in medium water stress regions.
-Meta will also fund non-volumetric water projects that have a catalytic impact on watersheds where the company operates.
-In 2017 and 2018, respectively, Meta piloted two water restoration projects in the Upper and Middle Rio Grande watersheds and has since funded additional, longer-term projects providing volumetric water benefits in the source watersheds of six data centers with high to extremely high water risk.
-Through the end of 2021, Meta funded 17 additional projects that are in various stages of completion.
-Nine of these projects generated volumetric benefits in 2021, totaling 2,335,672 cubic meters (m3, or 617,019,260 gallons.
-See Appendix with additional benefits expected from the remaining projects in the coming years (see Appendix The locations of the watersheds, data centers, and projects are shown in Figure 1.
+To achieve this goal, Meta will restore more water than consumed by supporting and funding projects with volumetric benefits, with targets of restoring 200% of water consumed in high water stress regions and 100% in medium water stress regions.
+Meta will also provide support and funding for capacity building projects that may not have a volumetric benefit but have a catalytic impact on watersheds where the company operates.
+Meta initiated its water restoration program in 2017, and through the end of 2022, Meta has funded 25 projects that are in various stages of completion in the source watersheds of seven data centers with medium to high water risk.
+Eleven of these projects generated volumetric benefits in 2022, totaling 2,351,562 cubic meters (m3, or 621,217,041 gallons; see Appendix 1), with additional benefits expected from the remaining projects in the coming years (see Appendix 2).
+The locations of the watersheds, Meta assets, and projects are shown in Figure 1.

 Figure 1.
-Locations, operations, and basins related to Meta's 2021 water restoration projects.
+Locations, operations, and basins related to Meta's 2022 water restoration projects.